GoogleChromeLabs/bubblewrap/packages/cli/README.md

 Options:
   - `--directory`: path where to generate the project.
 Defaults to the current directory.
   - `--chromeosonly`: this flag specifies that the build will be used for Chrome OS only and prevents non-Chrome OS devices from installing the app.
+  - `--alphaDependencies`: enables features that depend on upcoming version of the Android library for Trusted Web Activity or that are still unstable.

 ## `build`